tisztamo/Catwalk.jl/docs/src/tuning.md

 Catwalk.jl comes with resonable default configs, but it also allows you to tweak its behavior.

+To monitor its inner workings, start Julia with `JULIA_DEBUG=Catwalk`.

 ## Set up call sites

 As most of the configuration is done per call site,